py-sdl/py-sdl2/doc/modules/sdl2ext_scene.rst

    .. attribute:: started

-      A :class:`mule.events.EventHandler` that is invoked, when the :class:`Scene` starts.
+      A :class:`sdl2.ext.events.EventHandler` that is invoked, when the :class:`Scene` starts.

    .. attribute:: paused

-      A :class:`mule.events.EventHandler` that is invoked, when the :class:`Scene` is paused.
+      A :class:`sdl2.ext.events.EventHandler` that is invoked, when the :class:`Scene` is paused.

    .. attribute:: unpaused

-      A :class:`mule.events.EventHandler` that is invoked, when the :class:`Scene` is unpaused.
+      A :class:`sdl2.ext.events.EventHandler` that is invoked, when the :class:`Scene` is unpaused.

    .. attribute:: ended

-      A :class:`mule.events.EventHandler` that is invoked, when the :class:`Scene` ends.
+      A :class:`sdl2.ext.events.EventHandler` that is invoked, when the :class:`Scene` ends.

    .. attribute:: is_running